P-p-H-d/mlib/README.md

 M\*LIB is distributed under BSD-2 simplified license.

-It is strongly advised not to read the source to know how to use the library but rather read the examples or the tests.
+It is strongly advised not to read the source to know how to use the library but rather read the examples.

 In this documentation, 'shall' will be used to indicate a user constraint that is mandatory to follow under penalty of undefined behavior.
 'should' will be used to indicate a recommendation to the user.
 All pointers expect non-null argument except if indicated.

-A 'type' given to a macro shall be either an integer, a float, a boolean, a named structure, a pointer to such types, or a typedef alias of any C type.
+A 'type' given to any macro can be either an integer, a float, a boolean, an enum, a named structure, a pointer to such types, or a typedef alias of any C type.
-This is in order to than the tokens 'type variable' shall be a valid C expression.
+However, the preprocessing concatenation between 'type' and 'variable' into 'type variable' shall be a valid C expression.
+Therefore the 'type' cannot be a C array or a function pointer (you need to use a typedef as an intermediary named type).

 Components
 ----------

-The available containers that doesn't require the user structure to be modified are:
+The following headers define containers that don't require the user structure to be modified:

 * [m-array.h](#m-array): header for creating array of generic type and of variable size,
 * [m-list.h](#m-list): header for creating singly-linked list of generic type,